Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 She was teasing him, the way any woman teased a man she liked.
 Vemik trilled and played along.

-"I can be gentle...but I *very* strong too!
+"I can be gentle... but I *very* strong too!
 I show you!"

 She rolled her eyes as he bounded away across the site, which just made Vemik trill harder.
 He wanted to do her a favor!
 Something she’d want near their *plastic* huts - there!
 The Humans kept clean drinking water in big round blue steel cans near the river and their *filter,* which were tall and big enough around the middle that Vemik couldn’t get his arm completely around.
 They were *heavy* when they were full too, so much that Jooyun was the only Human there who was strong enough to easily move them around.
 Even then, he had to wrap both his big arms around the can-things and hug them to his chest, which made him walk more like the People than a Human.
 He could do that just fine…but it made him tired if he had to walk like that for too long.